 - Allow the jewelry dish to cool completely.

-- With the acrylic paint, help your children paint the edges of the handprint to polish the look.
+- With acrylic paint, help your children paint the edges of the handprint to polish the look.

 - Allow the paint to dry.
 Additional: consider using a fine-tip paint pen to write a personal message beneath the handprint dish!